 Some colleges/universities may offer an “Upward Bound” program, which helps young students prepare for higher education.
 The program provides educational programs to motivate and support students from disadvantaged backgrounds and assist low-income, first-generation college students.

 Some summer components consist of living on campus in residence halls for six weeks (students usually go home on the weekends).
-They attend academic classes; enrichment courses, and participate in sports, recreational activities and related courses.
-The summer program helps students obtain skills, and the motivation to succeed in college.
+They attend academic classes and enrichment courses, and they also participate in sports, recreational activities, and related courses.
+The summer program helps students obtain the skills and motivation to succeed in college.

 Some students are given the opportunity to take up to six hours of college credits and have their tuition paid for.
 Upward Bound is a TRIO program, which is funded under Title IV of the Higher Education Act of 1965 (US Department of Education).
 These programs help students overcome class, social, and cultural barriers to higher education.
 There is no cost to the student to participate in Upward Bound.
 Students receive stipends for attendance and participation in the program.